dot-miniscule/aom/phase-4-explainer.md

 For earlier exploration of this API, see the rest of the [explainer](explainer.md)

-## ComputedAccessibleNode
+## Motivation
 It is currently possible to check accessible attributes for a DOM element by using the `getAttribute` method:
 ```js
 element.hasAttribute("aria-labelledby");
 element.getAttribute("aria-labelledby");
 ```
-However, determining which accessible properties apply to an element can be cumbersome, as there can be multiple sources for an accessible property, similar to a style calculation (for example, see [WAI-ARIA name calculation](https://www.w3.org/TR/wai-aria-1.1/#namecalculation)).
+However, determining which accessible properties apply to an element can be cumbersome, as there can be multiple sources for an accessible property, for example see [WAI-ARIA name calculation](https://www.w3.org/TR/wai-aria-1.1/#namecalculation)).
+This means that if an author wants to write accessibility tests, they would need to be familiar with how accessible properties are calculated.
+This API would abstract away the implementation details from what the final computed accessible properties of an element or page are.

+## ComputedAccessibleNode
 Accessing the computed accessible properties of a DOM element will be designed to mimic the behaviour of `getComputedStyle()`, but implemented as an asynchronous Promise-based API.
 A `ComputedAccessibleNode` can be requested for a specific element from the window:

 ```html